 - Work must be new or presents a new perspective on known material.

-- Proposal must be well organized and clearly describe its relevance to the industry.
+- Application must be well organized and clearly describe its relevance to the industry.

-Is there a limitation on the number of proposals I may submit per event?
+Is there a limitation on the number of applications I may submit per event?

 No, there is no limitation, but it’s important to maintain balance and diversity in the program so we limit how many times a person or a particular company can present.
 If you’re speaking you can only speak once, but you can be a moderator or poster presenter at the same conference.
 Poster presenters can present up to 2 posters.
 In some cases, if a person has multiple proposals accepted we will consider substitution of a colleague to present the other proposal.